MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/2-rest/readme.md

 TripPin.Feed("https://services.odata.org/v4/TripPinService/Me")
 ```

-Open Fiddler and then evaluate the current power query file in Visual Studio Code.
+Open Fiddler and then evaluate the current Power Query file in Visual Studio Code.

-In Fiddler, you'll see three requests to the server:
+In Fiddler, there are three requests to the server:

 ![Fiddler OData requests.](../../media/trippin2-fiddler.png)